level1cr3/movies-api/README.md

 Operation failed.

 In most clean implementations of Result<T>, the absence of value is already implied by Result.Failure(...), so MovieDto (non-nullable) is sufficient.

+> will not use [ProducesResponseType] for 400 and 500 will centralize them using IOpenApiDocumentTransformer